dlops-io/data-labeling/README.md

-# Mushroom App: Data Labeling Demo
+# Mushroom App: Data Labeling & Versioning Demo

+## Mushroom App: Data Labeling
 In this tutorial we will setup a data labeling web app to label data for the mushroom app.
 We will use Docker to run everything inside containers.

 ## Prerequisites